Can CBD Help With Sleep? Scientific Evidence & My Experience

 CBD: A Promising Natural Sleep Aid

 To sum up, studies suggest that CBD may help you sleep better both directly and by relieving common sleep disruptors such as anxiety, stress, and chronic pain.
-Small doses of CBD might also help you deal with daytime sleepiness — a common problem for people with sleep issues.

 If you’re going to use CBD for sleep, I recommend taking a high-quality full-spectrum CBD oil about 30 minutes before bedtime.